Imagine that you lost the ability to make your key product.

 The Secret Spice: Irving

-At the old facility, a worker by the name of Irving was responsible for transporting uncooked sausages to the smokehouse.
-Because this facility wasn’t designed with process efficiency in mind, Irving had to weave through a maze of machines and rooms, and up an elevator, to deliver the sausages to the smokehouse.
+It turns out that a worker by the name of Irving was responsible for transporting uncooked sausages to the smokehouse at the old factory location.
+Because this facility was designed less efficiently than the new facility, Irving had to weave through a maze of machines and rooms, and up an elevator, to deliver the sausages to the smokehouse.

 This trip to the smokehouse was the missing ingredient.
 Unfortunately Irving, the man responsible for the transport, didn’t move with the new facility.